Dante Caputo: Academic activity

 Dante Mario Antonio Caputo was born in Buenos Aires to parents from Viggianello in the Basilicata region of Italy.
 He graduated in political science at the Universidad del Salvador in Buenos Aires in 1966, and subsequently completed a graduate degree at the Fletcher School of Law and Diplomacy at Tufts University.
-Between 1968 and 1972, he held various posts at the Organization of American States, and in 1972, earned doctorate in Sociology at the University of Paris.
-In 1973 he was appointed as an investigator at the Torcuato di Tella Institute and for six years he headed the centre of investigations on state and administration.
+Between 1968 and 1972, he held various posts at the Organization of American States, and in 1972, earned a doctorate in Sociology at the University of Paris.
+In 1973, he was appointed as an investigator at the Torcuato di Tella Institute and for six years he headed the centre of investigations on state and administration.

 Caputo taught at the Universities of Buenos Aires, del Salvador, Paris, Quilmes and La Plata.

 Minister of Foreign Affairs (1983-1989)

-During the government of Raúl Alfonsín (1983–1989) Caputo served as Minister of Foreign Affairs (canciller) of Argentina and was the only minister to serve most of the President's term in office.
+During the government of Raúl Alfonsín (1983–1989), Caputo served as Minister of Foreign Affairs (canciller) of Argentina and was the only minister to serve most of the President's term in office.